kakeetopius/subg/README.md

 subg login --provider os --username <your_username> --password <your_password>
 ```

-You can sign up for a free OpenSubtitles account at [opensubtitles.com](https://www.opensubtitles.com/).
+- You can sign up for a free OpenSubtitles account at [opensubtitles.com](https://www.opensubtitles.com/).
+- For the provider subdl.com only the api key is required.
+It can be obtained here [subdl.com](https://subdl.com/).
+- For the provider addic7ed.com no login or api key is required.

 ### 2. Search and Download Subtitles